Audrix

 Audrix (/fr/; Audrics) is a commune in the Dordogne department in Nouvelle-Aquitaine in southwestern France.

 Population

-The local population is named "Audrixois".
+The local population is named Audrixois in French.

-Since 2006, the official numbers can be found on Insee.
-Now the census will refer to an annual data collection, regarding all the local territories over a period of five years.
-For municipalities of less than 10 000 inhabitants, the census will be held only every 5 years.

 Local Culture and Heritage

 Audrix was first found written in the XIIIe century, mentioned as Audris.
 This place was occupied during the Gallo-Romaine period, resulting to a Romane church build over the XIIe century, still worth visiting.

 This unique name refers to a German person: Audricus or Aldrik.

 Transmitter

 A Television and radio transmitter station is situated near Audrix.
 The elevation of the site is 240 m above sea level.
 The pylon height is 200 m.